Steve Jobs was simply a creative genius, inventor and entrepreneur. Steve’s vision ignited the personal computer revolution.

 Jobs always loved and enjoyed the unconventional ways of learning things.
 Even as a kid in elementary school, he used to find it very difficult to study the traditional way.
 He used to get bored in the class.
 His teacher once had to bribe him to start learning things.

 After getting into the Reed College, he took classes for the first semester only and then dropped out.
 He used to audit classes that interested him and he kept on doing this for almost 18 months after dropping off.

 During this period, he used to sleep on the floor of his friend’s dorm, return coke bottles for money and even had free meals at local Hare Krishna Temple.

-Steve Jobs assigned with the job to create a circuit board for the arcade video game Breakout.
+Steve Jobs assigned the job to create a circuit board for the arcade video game Breakout.
 Atari even offered $100 for each TTL chip eliminated from the machine.
 Jobs made a deal with Wozniak that they’ll split whatever they get.
-Wozniak was able to minimise the TTL count to 46 and this amazed the engineers at Atari.
+Wozniak was able to minimize the TTL count to 46 and this amazed the engineers at Atari.

 Jobs got $5000 for this job, but he lied to Wozniak that he got only $700.
 So, Wozniak got only $350 and Jobs took $4650.